-The cheetah is the world’s fastest land mammal, reaching speeds over 60 miles per hour.
+The cheetah is the world’s fastest land mammal, with the ability to reach speeds over 60 miles per hour.
 These cats are threatened for many reasons, including habitat loss, low genetic diversity, and persecution by farmers who kill cheetahs that they think kill their livestock.

 The cheetah's body and skeleton are extremely specialized.
-The cheetah has a flexible spine, which allows it to actually place its hind legs in front of its forelegs, allowing for larger strides.
+The cheetah has a flexible spine, which allows it to actually place its hind legs in front of its forelegs and gives them larger strides.
 The cheetah has a stride length of about 22 feet!
 Cheetah's have semi-retractable claws, unlike most other cats, which acts like a cleat to allow them excellent grip when running.
-The cheetah also has enlarged nostrils and lungs, allowing for greater air intake.
+The cheetah also has enlarged nostrils and lungs for greater air intake.
 Cheetahs can only sustain these high speeds for a short amount of time, and therefore must get quite close to their prey by stalking it.
 The spots of the cheetah allow it to blend in with the savannah grasses.
 The tear streak, one of the most noticeable characteristics of the cheetah, serves to help shield their eyes from the sun.
-Professional athletes copy this by wearing eye black!
-After making a kill, a cheetah has to wait 20 to 30 minutes before eating in order to allow its body time to cool off and its heart rate to slow down.
-Cheetahs cannot roar, but chirp instead.
-Females give birth to litters of 1 to 6 cubs.
-She hides these cubs in a den while she hunts, but will usually move them everyday in order to keep them safe from larger predators such as lions and hyenas.
-When cubs leave their mother, they will often stay together for another six months.
+Professional athletes copy this by wearing eye black, which is the black stripe worn on the cheekbones under the eyes!
+After making a kill, a cheetah has to wait 20–30 minutes before eating in order to allow its body time to cool off and its heart rate to slow down.
+Cheetahs cannot roar like other big cats, but chirps instead.
+Females give birth to litters of 1 to 6 cubs, which she hides in a den while hunting but tends to move daily to keep them safe from larger predators like lions and hyenas.

 No two cheetahs have the same spot pattern.
-The easiest way to tell our two cheetahs apart is their tails.
+The easiest way to tell our two cheetahs at the Zoo apart is by observing their tails.
 One has a flatter tail that tapers off at the end.

 Cheetahs have a unique social structure.
 Males will often form coalitions, while females remain solitary.
 These male coalitions are sometimes made up of brothers, although this is not always the case.
-At the Central Florida Zoo, the two cheetahs are brothers.
+At the Central Florida Zoo, our two cheetahs are brothers!

 Sub-Saharan Africa, and a small population in Iran